arex388/Arex388.AspNetCore/README.md

 This is a small library with ASP.NET Core extensions that I use across my different projects.
 Below is a list of the available extensions and how to use them.
 I'd be happy if you found a use for the library, but be aware that I change it often to suit my needs, generally by adding new functionality, but sometimes with breaking changes.

+With the release of .NET Core 3.0, I've decided to upgrade the library to it, and to change the version to 3.0.0 as well to match.

 #### Basic Configuration

 There is a extension method for `IServiceCollection` called `AddArex388()` which you can use for basic configuration to enable any of the following: